 We tested five top-rated USB-C chargers from Amazon, each paired with the fastest $25 Apple-brand Lightning cable.
 Our other recommended cable, the $9 Metrans cable, clocked about 2/3 the charge speed.

 iClever 30W USB-C PD charger

-Of all the chargers we tested, iClever's 30W option was the smallest and the cheapest at $15.99.
+Of all the chargers we tested, iClever's 30W option was one of smallest and the cheapest at $14.
 It also delivered a charge rate of 0.153Wh/minute, good for a 70-minute charge time on the iPhone 8 Plus or 45 minutes for an iPhone 8.
 That's not far off from the top charge rate we saw from the giant MacBook charger, so right around 0.16Wh/minute looks like the maximum charge rate for the iPhone 8 and 8 Plus.

 Anker 30W USB-C PD charger